mcole22266/pythonTutorial/README.md

  - `cd homeEnvironment`
 2. Now you need to clone the repo by typing the following:
  - `git clone https://github.com/mcole22266/pythonTutorial`
+3. Now change change directory into that directory
+ - `cd homeEnvironment`
-3. When you've finished create a file called `hello.py` and have it print 'Hello World'
+4. When you've finished create a file called `hello.py` and have it print 'Hello World'
  - if done successfully, you should be able to do and see the following:

 ```bash